yanghoonkim/yanghoonkim/README.md

 ### About Me: [https://yanghoonkim.github.io/](https://yanghoonkim.github.io/)

-🌟 I make On-Deice AI-empowered workflow automation app.
+🌟 I make an AI-empowered workflow automation tool.

 🌟 Feel free to email me if you (are):
 - want to share some insights